-- During periods of extremely hot and humid weather, electricity use rises, which can cause power disruptions. - Don't set your air conditioner thermostat lower than 78 degrees. - Use air conditioners only when you're home, and only in rooms you're using.
-If you want to cool your home before you return, set a timer that turns on no more than 30 minutes before you arrive. - Turn off nonessential appliances.
+- During periods of extremely hot and humid weather, electricity use rises, which can cause power disruptions. - Set your air conditioner thermostat at 78 degrees. - Use air conditioners only when you're home, and only in rooms you're using.
+If you want to cool your home before you return, set a timer that turns on no more than 30 minutes before you arrive. - Turn off nonessential appliances. - To receive free notifications about power outages affecting your neighborhood sign up for Notify NYC at www.nyc.gov/notifynyc.